 - A new development in the design of investigations and/or the analysis of data that has led to further insights into the safety, efficacy and value of medicines or devices

 - An excellent way to communicate results that is clear and helpful to a wide array of users, showing how statisticians understand the range of user needs

 Nominees can be based anywhere in the world and do not need to be a member of PSI or the RSS.
-The award will be presented at the Annual PSI Conference which will be held in Barcelona from 7th – 10th June 2020.
+Updates on where and when the Award will be presented will be posted in due course.